Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Methods

 \subsection{Label selection}

 In this work, we employ Deep Neural Networks to complete the binary classification task using supervised learning.
 We must therefore label galaxies with their ``true'' classification (i.e. cluster or field) to construct a training set.
-As part of the label selection, we express the \emph{galaxy-to-cluster} distance r in terms of a defined cluster radius $R_{x}$, where the subscript $x$ specifies the definition adopted (\,$200\mathrm{mean}$, $200\mathrm{crit}$, or $\mathrm{sp}$\,)\footnote{$R_{\rm sp}$ is computed using the method outlined in \cite{More2015} for selected clusters.}.
+As part of the label selection, we express the \emph{galaxy-to-cluster} distance r in terms of a defined cluster radius $R_{x}$, where the subscript $x$ specifies the definition adopted (\,$200\mathrm{mean}$, $200\mathrm{crit}$, or $\mathrm{sp}$\,)\footnote{$R_{\rm sp}$ is computed using the method outlined in \citet{More2015} for selected clusters.}.

 The extent of a dark matter halo is often defined using a spherical overdensity criterion. $R_{200,\mathrm{crit}}$ is the radius enclosing 200 times the critical density of the Universe ($R_{200\mathrm{c}}$), and $R_{200,\mathrm{mean}}$ the mean matter density ($R_{200,\mathrm{m}}$), where $\rho_{\mathrm{crit}}(z) = 3H^2(z)/(8\pi G)$ and $\rho_{\mathrm{m}}(z) = \Omega_{\mathrm{m}}(z)\,\rho_{\mathrm{crit}}(z)$.
 These definitions yield systematically different halo radii, particularly at low redshift \citep{Bryan1998, More2011, Kravtsov2012}.
-On the other hand, the splashback radius ($R_{\rm sp}$) provides a dynamically motivated definition of the halo boundary.
-It corresponds to the radius at which recently accreted material reaches the apocenter of its first orbit, producing a sharp steepening in the spherically averaged density profile \citep{Diemer2014, Adhikari2014, More2015}.
-Physically, $R_{\rm sp}$ delineates the transition between multi-stream, virialised material in the halo interior and infalling matter on first passage.
-There are two standard ways to compute $R_{sp}$.
-The first is the steepest-slope based method introduced in \cite{More2015}, which uses a spherically averaged halo density profile and takes the logarithmic slope.
-The other is SPARTA, outlined in \cite{Diemer2017a}, which is a particle tracking algorithm that records the first apocentres after infall of all particle orbits and takes the central value to be $R_{sp}$.
+On the other hand, there are two standard ways to compute $R_{sp}$.
+The first is the steepest-slope based method introduced in \citet{More2015}, which uses a spherically averaged halo density profile and takes the logarithmic slope.
+The other is SPARTA, outlined in \citet{Diemer2017a}, which is a particle tracking algorithm that records the first apocentres after infall of all particle orbits and takes the central value to be $R_{sp}$.

 Since these boundary definitions do not necessary agree, the location where galaxies transition in and out of the cluster environment is non-trivial.
 Hence, we utilise these three boundary definitions as a part of a distance-based label scheme.
 We normalise the cluster-centric distance using the aforementioned radii definitions.
 These quantities are adopted throughout the paper when defining cluster and field labels.
 It is the primary variable that underpins our label-selection scheme.
 Note that we primarily use $r/R_{sp}$ during the construction and training phases of fiducial model. $r/R_{200,\mathrm{mean}}$ and $r/R_{200,\mathrm{crit}}$ are mainly employed during the post-training analysis and testing.
 We denote these normalisations by $r/R_x$ in general.